 When the court issues a temporary or permanent custody order, the judge must consider evidence of past or present abuse to a parent or child as something that is not in the child's best interest.

-If the court decides that a pattern or serious incident of abuse has occurred, then it must not place the child in sole custody, shared legal custody, or shared physical custody with the abusive parent, unless the abusive parent proves that giving custody to him or her is in the best interest of the child.
+If the court decides that a pattern or serious incident of abuse has occurred, then it must not place the child in sole custody, shared legal custody, or shared physical custody with the abusive parent, unless the abusive parent proves that giving custody to them is in the best interest of the child.

 For more information see Massachusetts General Laws, Chapter 209C, section 10.